innoq/pecha-kucha/README.md

 You can build the presentation with this command:

     asciidoctor -T asciidoctor-backends/slim/revealjs/ presentation/pecha-kucha.adoc

 Open the created file `presentation/pecha-kucha.html` in a browser.

 Speaker Notes
 -------------

-&helli; can be added by adding the following below a slide's contents:
+&hellip; can be added by adding the following below a slide's contents:

     [NOTE.speaker]
     --